LukeEcomod/blopti/README.md

 ## ToDo

-  - Check new dataset Stratification3
+  - Check and put to work new dataset Stratification4
-  - Monotonical canal flow
+  - Monotonical canal flow (maybe solved with Strat4?)
   - K(z) and C(z) and the Dupuit assumptions
   - Mask of peat area (vs soil area) for peat volume compus
   - Does the optimization change with a change in general canal water level?
 How?
+  - Hand made blocks with level curves

 ## Installation